 Please keep in mind the Great Bear Rainforest is traditional territory of Coastal First Nations and respectful and sustainable tourism are always at the forefront.
 Keep your footprint low, pack out what you bring in and show respect for local cultures and traditions.

 What To Bring

 When packing for your trip, be sure to bring rain gear, as the area is known for its wet coastal weather.
 A camera is also a must, as there are plenty of opportunities to photograph the stunning scenery and wildlife.
 Swimwear is a good idea if you plan on taking a dip in a natural hot spring or indulge in a sauna.
 Comfortable shoes are important for exploring the area, and hiking boots are a necessity if you want to go for a hike in the rainforest.
 Finally, remember to pack layers, as the temperature can vary significantly throughout the day.

 There you have it!
-The complete travel guide to The Great Bear Rainforest.
+The essential visitor guide to The Great Bear Rainforest.
 This pristine wildness is a beautiful and unique place, and there are plenty of things to see and do in the area.
-Whether you’re looking to stay in a lodge and relax, go on a bear viewing tour, or just explore the rainforest, there is something for everyone.
-No matter what you choose to do there, The Great Bear Rainforest is an unforgettable destination that should be on everyone’s bucket list.
+Whether you’re looking to stay in a lodge and relax, go on a bear viewing tour, or just explore the rainforest for its own recharging powers, there is something for everyone.
+No matter what you choose to do there, The Great Bear Rainforest is an unforgettable and transformative destination that should be high on everyone’s bucket list.

-Before planning your trip today and exploring this natural wonder, be sure to check out all the details at www.greatbeartales.com or Province of British Columbia website to learn more about the rainforest.
+Before planning your trip today and exploring this natural wonder, be sure to check out all the details at www.greatbeartales.com, www.landwithoutlimits.com or Province of British Columbia website to learn more about Great Bear Rainforest.